FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/appendix/quantity_driven_pricing_strategies.md

 ### Quantity-Dependent Pricing (Usage-Dependent Pricing)

 Quantity-dependent pricing, also referred to as usage-dependent pricing, takes into account the quantity and adjusts pricing accordingly.
-This approach involves configuring multiple price tiers, each defined by a specific quantity range and associated unit prices, such as ListUnitPrice, NegotiatedUnitPrice, BilledUnitPrice, etc.
+This approach involves configuring multiple price tiers, each defined by a specific quantity range and associated unit prices, such as ListUnitPrice, NegotiatedUnitPrice, etc.

 Typically, higher usage tiers feature lower unit prices, offering users the advantage of reduced unit costs as their usage expands.
 Additionally, quantity-dependent pricing may include a **free-tier**, a special price tier designed for an introductory usage level.